jsohlendorff/continuous_time_LTMLE/article.typ

 Moreover, our estimator addresses challenges associated with the high dimensionality of the target parameter by employing inverse probability of censoring weighting (IPCW).
 The distinction between event-based and time-based updating is illustrated in Figure @fig:timegridrytgaard and @fig:eventgrid.
 To the best of our knowledge, no general estimation procedure has yet been proposed for the components involved in the efficient influence function.
-Another advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations.

 For electronic health records (EHRs), the number of registrations for each patient can be enormous.
 However, for finely discretized time grids in discrete time,